deez79/PHP-and-MySQL-Class-Homework/README.md

 1. Use $_POST instead of $_REQUEST for all variables created

-2. Figure out how to call variables from forms.php to sucess.php
+~~2.
+Figure out how to call variables from forms.php to sucess.php~~

 3. Create validation function using SWITCH